GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Mobile versions of these 3 viewers are available but not properly tested yet
   - Standalone versions of `GLTF WebGPU` and `OBJ+MTL WebGPU` viewers are available in the `viewers/webgpu/` folder:
     - These standalone viewers are using official three.js imports
+    - They additionally support drag-and-drop and ZIP files
     - Export functionality is not included in these standalone viewers
-  - Emissive bloom post processing effect is currently available in both standalone and desktop versions of GLTF and OBJ+MTL WebGPU viewers (represented with the `PP` button):
+  - Emissive bloom post processing effect (represented with the `PP` button):
+    - Currently available in both standalone and desktop versions of GLTF and OBJ+MTL WebGPU viewers
     - This emissive bloom effect can only be applied to a model which has a built-in emissive component:
       - Maybe try the [Emissive Strength Test](https://github.com/KhronosGroup/glTF-Sample-Models/blob/main/2.0/EmissiveStrengthTest/glTF-Binary/EmissiveStrengthTest.glb) GLB example from Khronos Group
     - It should only work with an unmodified originally loaded model: